Sneakynarnar/youre-fat-stop-that/README.md

 # You're fat, stop that.
 You're fat, stop that!
-This is a no nonsense fitness app that will sort you're life out
+This is a no nonsense fitness app that will sort your life out.

 ## Quick start
 Open the project and run the following commands in a terminal: